 Federal Demonstration Partnership (FDP)

 The FDP uses committees, subcommittees and working groups to accomplish its goals.
 The committees are divided into Operational Committees and Programmatic Committees.
-The Operational Committees oversee the functioning of the organization, while the Programmatic Committees are formed around the areas of research administration where the FDP works in trying to gain efficiencies.
+The Operational Committees oversee the functioning of the organization, while the Programmatic Committees are formed around the areas of research administration where the FDP works in trying to gain efficiency.
 For more information on the various committees of FDP please click on the links below:

 Operational Committees